cparadzayi/reims/Documentation/API-Design-Principles.md

 Complexities can include many states that can be updated, changed, queried, as well as the attributes associated with a resource.

 Strive to make it simple for developers by placing optional states and attributes behind the '?'.
-Fo exaple to get all the sold stands in Gweru we could use
+For example to get all the sold stands in Gweru we could use

 ```
 GET /stands?city=gweru&sold=true